llxxbb/Nature-Demo/doc/plan.md

 # plan for demo

-generate order : replace use_upstream_id with master
+find a use case for use_upstream_id